 Paramedics at Hennepin EMS are highly experienced and are afforded a high degree of autonomy and aggressive treatment guidelines thanks to rigorous training, a high call volume, and physician support.
 More than that, our patient outcomes are exceptional, with cardiac arrest survival rates well beyond the national average.
 We believe in providing our paramedics with the proper tools and training necessary to provide the highest level of care to our customers.
-Our paramedics routinely initiate Cath Lab activation from the field; and every ambulance carries LUCAS, Intra Osseous access equipment, King Vision, Zoll X series, CPAP, electronic patient charting, liquid oxygen, and more.
+Our paramedics routinely initiate Cath Lab activation from the field; and every ambulance carries a LUCAS3 device, Intra Osseous access equipment, McGRATH video laryngoscopy, Zoll X series, CPAP, electronic patient charting, liquid oxygen, and more.
+Our advanced practice paramedics (P3) are trained to perform ultrasound, advanced airway techniques, and other next level skills.
 We believe strongly in teaching, research, and innovation and are always looking to advance patient care by assessing where we are currently and where we can improve.

 Beyond patient care, Hennepin EMS places great emphasis on skill in scene management and the Incident Command System.
 Through lessons learned during the 35W Bridge collapse, an active shooter response, large commercial fires, and natural disasters, Hennepin EMS trains every paramedic for service in various command roles to ensure effective operations and the rapid transport of victims from large scale operations.